shashwathuday/NEU-ML/README.md

-### README: Airbnb Data Analysis and Feature Engineering Project
+### README: Airbnb Data Analysis and Feature Engineering

 ---

 # Airbnb Data Analysis and Feature Engineering

-This project focuses on **Exploratory Data Analysis (EDA)** and **Feature Engineering** on Airbnb Listings and Reviews datasets from five selected cities.
-The goal is to derive actionable insights to improve Airbnb's platform, optimize property listings, and enhance guest satisfaction.
+This repository contains a project focused on **Exploratory Data Analysis (EDA)** and **Feature Engineering** using Airbnb Listings and Reviews data from selected cities.
+The goal is to extract meaningful insights that can help optimize property listings and improve guest satisfaction on the Airbnb platform.

 ---